Safe Reinforcement Learning Using Black-Box Reachability Analysis: Introduction

 Exploration-based methods modify the agent's exploration process instead of its optimization criterion.
 Exploration is the process of learning about unexplored states by trying random actions or actions that are not expected to yield maximum reward (for example, an $\epsilon$-greedy strategy).
 However, visiting unexplored states na\"ively can harm a robot or its environment.
 To avoid this, one can aim to guarantee safety during both exploration and exploitation, in both training and testing, by modifying the exploration strategy to incorporate risk metrics \cite{riskmetricsRL}.
-One can also use prior knowledge as an inductive bias for the exploration process \cite{garcia2015comprehensive,neuroevolutionaryinproceedings}; for example, one can provide a finite set of demonstrations as guidance on the task \cite{abbeel2005exploration}.
-Although these approaches can provide strong safety guarantees, most of them assume prior knowledge on some or all components of the system model \cite{saferlforchanginglanes,conf:modelBasedReachRL,LewEtAl2021}, which is not always feasible for more complicated systems.
-In addition, some techniques in this category also suffer the curse of dimensionality \cite{conf:modelBasedReachRL,SRLwithgaussians}.
+One can also use prior knowledge as an inductive bias for the exploration process \cite{garcia2015comprehensive,neuroevolutionaryinproceedings}; for example, one can provide a finite set of demonstrations as guidance on the task \cite{abbeel2005exploration}. \tb{ Other approaches use control theory to guide or constrain the RL agent's actions.
+Most of these approaches use system models with Lyapunov or control barrier functions (CBFs) to guarantee safety (or stability) of the system \cite{molnar2021model, liu2022robot, chow2018lyapunov}.
+One can also combine data-driven approaches with model-free barrier or intervention functions \cite{cheng2019end, modelfreecbfsIVM, wagener2021safe}, or use robust CBFs to model uncertain parts of a system \cite{robustCBFarticle, cbfforunmodeleddynamics}.
+Although these approaches can provide strong guarantees, most assume the system is control-affine, and need prior knowledge on some or all of the system model \cite{saferlforchanginglanes,conf:modelBasedReachRL,LewEtAl2021}, which may not always be feasible.
+Finally, our method is most similar to \cite{dalal2018safe}, which learns a safety signal from data offline, then uses it to adjust an RL agent's controls at runtime.
+This method uses a first-order safety approximation for fast adjustment, but (as we show) can be conservative. }